bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module2-oop-code-style-and-reviews/assignment.md

 ### Stretch Goals

-If you get through all of the above - make `lambdata` better!
+If you get through all of the above - make `bloomdata` better!
 Implement 2 more helper functions, and/or refactor your code to be more object-oriented.

 ### Resources